Four x Fab

 Bump Stops

 It's recommended to leave at least 1/2" of space between the bump stop and the Upper Control Arm.
 Measure it when the truck is back on the ground, after rocking it a little and rolling the truck back and forth to get it in it's resting position.
-I'll eventually be acquiring the Ultra Low Profile Bump Stops as shown above (see Parts List below).
+I'll eventually be acquiring the Ultra Low Profile Bump Stops as pictured above (see Parts List below).

 Upper Control Arms and Camber Bolts